Rabbi Mordechai Weiss

 Just about 10 years ago when we made aliyah, our son Mendel was entering 3rd grade.
 It was a bit of an adjustment for him at the time.

+New friends.
+New community.
+New school.
+New language.
+His principal asked how it was that he could read Hebrew so, so well but not understand even a single word.
 I recall our first family visit back to the USA after that.
 Mendel insisted on sitting in for a few hours in his former class at his former school so that he could finally say a goodbye to his former classmates.

 Mendel played Baseball here for a few years (today he plays football and basketball), even representing Israel (and winning!) in Prague.
 And then in 7th grade, just a month shy of his Bar Mitzvah, three of his closest friends were killed tragically in a car accident.
 Each friend in their close knit group dealt with it differently.